He’s flamboyant, uncompromising, and impossible to ignore.

-Right now, Tesla [NASDAQ:TSLA] is currently the largest automaker in the world by stock market capitalisation, valued at US$555 billion.
+Right now, Tesla [NASDAQ:TSLA] is the largest automaker in the world by stock market capitalisation, valued at US$1 trillion.
 That puts it way ahead of global rivals like Toyota [TSE:7203], Audi [XTRA:NSU], and Daimler [XTRA:DAIM].

-Tesla’s stock has risen over 400% in 2020, undimmed by the Covid pandemic, boosted by feverish investor interest.
+Tesla’s stock has risen over 155% this past year, undimmed by the Covid pandemic, boosted by feverish investor interest.

 This hype machine, quite literally, operates on overdrive.
 Musk has promised us everything from a miraculous million-mile battery to a cheap US$25,000 electric car.
 His charisma is so magnetic that the media is willing to give him a free pass.

 But look past the glitz and glamour.
-You will see that Tesla’s most immediate problem could be its inability to scale up and deliver on the most basic fundamentals.
+You will see that Tesla’s most immediate problem could be its inability to scale up and deliver.

 - In 2019, Toyota sold just under 11 million cars.